 Session changes can be made as long as space is available in your child’s age group in the desired session.
 Many sessions fill quickly and therefore, changes are not always possible.
 (Back To Top)

 The only extra money a camper will need is the money spent while attending an off camp trip.
-Since the camp covers the admission, transportation and supplies meals, the money is typically used for souvenirs and specialty food purchases, i.e. ice cream.
+Since the camp covers the admission and transportation and supplies meals, the money is typically used for souvenirs and specialty food purchases, i.e. ice cream.
 Usually campers bring $5 to $10 per week for use during off camp trips.
 Cash is kept in the camp safe for the camper.
 Money not used by the camper is returned to the parents when the camper departs camp.
 (Back To Top)

-Compared to most private camps our full season is a little longer (53 days vs. 49 days) and about $2000.00 cheaper.
-How we manage to do it is a question that’s often asked by parents.
-“You offer so many activities, your facilities are amazing, your staff is first rate – how do you do it?”
-The answer is not that easy.
-We’re lucky that the camp has been in the family for 56 years.
-We're not carrying a multi-million dollar mortgage and we don't have hidden partners.
-We do experience economies of scale by virtue of the fact that our facility is winterized and utilized for more than the 2 month summer camp season.
-We also share many of the summer expenses with Lake Greeley Camp and Camp Cayuga which are 2 other camps operated by the Buynak family.
+Compared to most private camps our full season is longer (55 days vs 49 days) and less expensive ($2000-3000 less).
+We are often asked "How can you do it?"
+One big reason is that our camp has been owned and directed by the same family for 60 years.
+We're not servicing a multi-million dollar mortgage and we don't have hidden partners.
+Our camp is also 50% winterized and we operate longer than the summer season.
+Consequently, our costs of operation are amortized over a longer period.
+We also benefit from economies of scale because many summer expenses are shared with Lake Greeley Camp and Camp Cayuga which are two other camps operated by the Buynak family.
 Probably the biggest reason is that we’ve been doing camp a long time and we’re good at it!(Back To Top)

 Yes.
 Campers look forward to receiving packages from home.
 Guidelines as to what can be sent and cannot be sent are detailed in the Parent Handbook.
 Books, games and supplies are always fine.
 Certain food items can be mailed as well.(Back To Top)

-In the spring we schedule an open house which is highly attended by first-time campers.
-The open house is a perfect opportunity for first-time campers to meet, enjoy a barbecue, take a tour of the campgrounds, meet summer staff members and maybe even make a new camper friend!
+In the spring we schedule an Open House which is highly attended by first-time campers.
+The Open House is a perfect opportunity for first-time campers to meet, enjoy a barbecue, take a tour of the campgrounds, meet summer staff members and maybe even make a new camper friend!
 (Back To Top)